|

 government in Tbilisi,

-The British commander, General Thomson, told Zhordania that British
+British commander, General Thomson, told Zhordania that British objectives

-objectives included the restoration of the Caucasian viceroyalty in the name
+included the restoration of the Caucasian viceroyalty in the name of Russian

-of Russian authority.
-Britain desired to liberate the Caucasus from the
+authority.
+Britain desired to liberate the Caucasus from the Germans and the

-Germans and the Bolsheviks; to re-establish order without interfering in the
+Bolsheviks; to re-establish order without interfering in the internal affairs

-movement of Allied military personnel over the Transcaucasian railways.
-Such
+military personnel over the Transcaucasian railways.
+Such a programme,

-a programme, particularly the first item, was naturally unacceptable to the
+particularly the first item, was naturally unacceptable to the Georgians.
+In

-Georgians.
-In the memoirs which he wrote years later, Zhordania contrasts the
+the memoirs which he wrote years later, Zhordania contrasts the 'genuinely

-'genuinely noble, profoundly friendly and respectful' manners of the German
+noble, profoundly friendly and respectful' manners of the German commander

-commander Kress von Kressenstein with the behaviour of the first British
+Kress von Kressenstein with the behaviour of the first British representative

 a sergeantmajor, coarse, rude, imperious and masterful'.
 99 At